WiSPP and Deloitte Leadership Program

-It is not only those who are heads of an organisation or institute, that are leaders and have the power to affect change.
+The heads of an organisation are not the only leaders with power to affect change.
 We believe a core element of excellent leadership is the willingness and capacity to develop the leadership capabilities of others: “You are not a leader until you’ve developed leaders”.

-This 12 months, one-on-one mentoring program will match five established female scientists (one from each WiSPP institute) to work with a senior Deloitte Partner.
+The 12-month program involves one-on-one mentoring program, matching five established female scientists (one from each WiSPP institute) to work with a senior Deloitte Partner.

 One of the critical success factors for Deloitte’s growth has been its embrace of gender and cultural diversity to win the war for talent in this country.
-Deloitte has now been recognised as an equal opportunity leader for women by the Federal Government’s Equal Opportunity for Women in the Workplace Agency for eleven successive years.
+Deloitte is recognised as an equal opportunity leader for women by the Federal Government’s Equal Opportunity for Women in the Workplace Agency for eleven successive years.

 Program Structure and key dates

-The program will match five senior female scientists for a one-on-one mentoring relationship with a highly accomplished senior partner at Deloitte.
+The program pairs five senior female scientists for a one-on-one mentoring relationship with a highly accomplished senior partner at Deloitte.

-Leadership Workshop including Deloitte Mentors and WiSPP Mentees with Australian of the year, David Morrison AO who has successfully driven cultural and institutional change in the Australian Armed Force.
+Leadership Workshop including Deloitte Mentors and WiSPP Mentees with Australian of the year, David Morrison AO who has successfully driven cultural and institutional change in the Australian Armed Forces.
 (2- 3 hours)